cstegall07/es6-js-assignment/README.md

 # ES6 JS Assignment

 I have created a JS file to practice various ES6 methods.
 If you click the dropdown arrows you can view code snippets and the problem I am trying to solve.
 This is a [link](https://cstegall07.github.io/es6-js-assignment/) to the website for problems 4 & 5.
+(Right click the link to open in a new tab).

 <details> <summary> Question 1 </summary>